canvasxyz/teekit/README.md

   - A [demo application](https://teekit.vercel.app/) that supports
     HTTPS and WSS requests over the encrypted channel, both with and without the embedded ServiceWorker.
+- @teekit/kettle:
+  - A JS runtime designed for deploying remotely-attested, user-verifiable code, designed to work with @teekit/tunnel and TEE environments (e.g. Dstack, GCP, Azure).
+- @teekit/images:
+  - A deterministic VM image for running @teekit/kettle applications.

+@teekit/tunnel and @teekit/qvl are stable, while other components are under active development.
+These libraries have not been audited.

 ## Benchmarks

 The encrypted channel adds ~3x overhead for concurrent requests, and ~6.5x for large payloads.

-Some of this increase is because we use
-@noble/ciphers for encryption; Wasm-based cryptography has been tested to give us a speedup of ~50-100%.
+Some of this overhead is because we use @noble/ciphers for stream encryption.
+We have tested that WASM-based cryptography provides a ~50-100% speedup and plan to integrate it (with fallback to JS-based cryptography) in a later release.

 ### With Tunnel